Where does San Diego County get its drinking water today?

 What impact will desalination have on our long-term water supply?

-When complete in 2016, the Carlsbad facility will provide up to 50 million gallons per day of safe, sustainable, environmentally benign, drought-proof drinking water.
+When complete in late 2015, the Carlsbad facility will provide up to 50 million gallons per day of safe, sustainable, environmentally benign, drought-proof drinking water.
 It will offset some of the need for imported water and would provide as much as 10% of the region's drinking water, alleviating demand on the traditional sources, and contributing to the regional supply.

 Where will the Carlsbad project be located?